 - Numb, prickly feeling or stinging pain upon warming or stress relief

 Although Raynaud's most commonly affects your fingers and toes, it can also affect other areas of your body, such as your nose, lips, ears and even nipples.
-After warming, it can take 15 minutes for normal blood flow to return to the area.
+After you warm up, the return of normal blood flow to the area can take 15 minutes.

 When to see a doctor